 Is USPS tracking, Fedex Tracking, DHL tracking in real time?

 Yes and no. When you check USPS tracking, Fedex tracking, DHL tracking or any other carrier’s tracking service you will see the most recent scan information about your package.
 However, carriers scan your package when it moves through various points in their networks, usually when it goes into or out of a long-haul truck, aircraft, warehouse or sorting facility.
 If your package is loaded onto a long-haul truck in California on its way to New York, it will be scanned when it goes on the truck in California but won’t be scanned again until it is unloaded in New York at least a couple days later.
 If you check your tracking information while your package is crossing the country, it will tell the most recent information – your package just left California.
 But it won’t be able to tell you where it currently is at this very moment (on I-74 in Ohio, perhaps?).
+Here's some more information on parcel tracking.

 Why can’t I track my package in real time?